Homeschool Diner Logo -- 1960's style sign with atomic starburst

 avoiding textbooks and worktexts where ever possible, and using works

-low-interest, and useless "twaddle" not worth one's time.
+termed "dumbed-down", dry, low-interest, and useless "twaddle" not

 High-quality literature offers a rich tapestry from which to learn